-Nevill Smythe, President, is a philanthropic consultant specializing in planned giving programs, fundraising, and general non-profit management.
+Nevill Smythe, Secretary, is a philanthropic consultant specializing in planned giving programs, fundraising, and general non-profit management.
 He is the former Vice President, Programs at the Community Foundations of the Hudson Valley where he was responsible for administering donor advised, designated, field of interest and scholarship funds as well as grant awards.
 Prior to the Community Foundation, he was the Director of Development for Poughkeepsie Day School and the Whitby School in Greenwich, CT.
 Nevill was also involved in the advertising and print production fields in New York and Boston.
-He is President of the Planned Giving Council of the Mid-Hudson Valley and is a past Chair of the Chamber Foundation of the Dutchess Regional Chamber of Commerce.
+He serves on several nonprofit boards and is a past Chair of the Chamber Foundation of the Dutchess Regional Chamber of Commerce.

 Jacki Brownstein, Vice President, was the Executive Director of Mental Health America in Dutchess County for 16 years before her retirement in 2012.
 Prior to her appointment as ED of the MHA in DC, she was the Division Director of Family and Youth Services at the Mental Health Association in Ulster County.
 In the past she has worked as a trainer, counselor and educator for teen parent services, family planning services and at-risk youth.
 Ms. Brownstein has served and continues to serve on numerous boards and committees concerned with mental health, addictions, homelessness, HIV/AIDS, at risk youth, disaster mental health, family planning and social welfare issues.
 She has been on the Boards of national Mental Health America and the NYS Mental Health Association.

 Karen Lawson has been a Claims Adjuster with Central Hudson Gas & Electric, Corp. since 2006.
 She graduated Cum Laude from Marist College with a Bachelor of Science degree and a Paralegal Certification.
 Karen is a NY State licensed Private Investigator with 14 years of experience in civil litigation and criminal defense matters in both Dutchess and Ulster County.
 She has investigated matters for the New York State Insurance Fund and conducted investigations on behalf of the New York State Capital Defender’s Office.
 She contributes to various organizations including United Way, The American Heart Association and The American Cancer Society.
-Karen volunteers yearly for the United Way Day of Caring and has offered her time to assist the Food Bank of the Hudson Valley and the Muscular Dystrophy Association.
+Karen volunteers weekly as a Book Buddy for Literacy Connections of the Hudson Valley and yearly for the United Way Day of Caring.
 Karen has resided in Ulster County her entire life and enjoys hiking the rail trails and Mohonk/Minnewaska with her husband Eric and rescue dog Paisley.